rikedyp/documentation/release-notes/docs/interoperability.md

-!!!
-Info "Information"
-    THIS DOCUMENT IS STILL UNDER DEVELOPMENT

 # Interoperability

 Workspaces and component files are stored on disk in a binary format.
 This format differs between machine architectures and versions of Dyalog.
 For example, a component file written from Microsoft Windows will have an internal format that is different from one written from AIX.
 Similarly, a workspace saved in Dyalog v19.0 will differ internally from one saved in Dyalog v14.1.